animeupdateofficial/animeupdate-bot/privacypolicy.md

 Effective Date

-This Privacy Policy is effective as of [June 23, 2023].
+This Privacy Policy is effective as of June 23, 2023.